dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 Note : Notice the message in the output.
 K8S is recommending declerative way of implementing pods.

-Verify that the Pods are created
+Verify that the Pods are created and allocated IPs from the appropriate IP pool

 <pre><code>
 root@k8s-master:/home/vmware# kubectl get pods -o wide --namespace=demons